 The maximum field length setting for Apache Solr should be greater than any expected node object file sizes in order for them to be successfully added to the search index.
 If a node object file is greater than the maximum field length, the node object will be indexed up to the maximum, but the part of the file past that limit will not be indexed.
 If this occurs, it will seem as if nodes disappear from the search index.
 To ensure that large node file sizes are indexed properly, verify the following configuration settings:

-- The maximum accepted body size for a client request, as indicated by the Content-Length request header.
-When the maximum accepted body size is greater than this value, a 413 Request Entity Too Large error is returned.
-Default value: 250m.
+When the request body size is greater than this value, a 413 Request Entity Too Large error is returned.
+Default value:

 to ensure that those settings are not part of the reasons for incomplete indexing, and then update the following setting so that its value is greater than the expected node file sizes:

-- The maximum field length (in number of tokens/terms).
+The maximum field length (in number of tokens/terms).
 If a field length exceeds this value, Apache Solr may not be able to complete building the index.
-Default value: 100000 (increased from the Apache Solr default value of 10000).
+Default value:

-Use the wc command to get the character count of a large node object file.
-For example:
+wc command to get the byte count of a large node object file.

 and then ensure there is a buffer beyond that value.
 For example, verify the size of the largest node object file: